electraone/datafiles/README.md

 ---|---
-instruments | Definitions of MIDI implementations for MIDI synthesizers, DPSs, soft synths presets | Electra presets aimed for programming of specific synthesizers
+instruments | Definitions of MIDI implementations for MIDI synthesizers, DPSs, soft synths presets | Electra presets aimed for programming of specific synthesizers sysex | A collection of files for upgrading and Electra maintanance

 ## Bug reports and feature requests